-Similar to the CUP method, for transfers of intangible property the CUT method will generally provide the most reliable measure of an arm's length result if sufficiently reliable comparables may be found.
+Similar to the CUP Method, for transfers of intangible property the CUT Method will generally provide the most reliable measure of an arm's length result if sufficiently reliable comparables may be found.
 Treas.
 Reg. § 1.482-4(c)(2)(ii).
-It has generally been difficult to identify external comparables, and APAs using the CUT method tend to rely on internal transactions between the taxpayer and unrelated parties.
-In 2007, nine Covered Transactions utilized the CUT TPM.
+It has generally been difficult to identify external comparables, and APAs using the CUT Method tend to rely on internal transactions between the taxpayer and unrelated parties.
+In 2008, nine Covered Transactions utilized the CUT TPM.

-The Cost Plus Method (tangibles only) and Resale Price Method were each applied in 2007 in three or fewer APAs.
+The Resale Price Method was applied in 2008 in three or fewer APAs.
 See Treas.
 Reg. § 1.482-3(c), (d).

 The CPM is frequently applied in APAs.
 That is because reliable public data on comparable business activities of independent companies may be more readily available than potential CUP data, and comparability of resources employed, functions, risks, and other relevant considerations are more likely to exist than comparability of product.
 The CPM also tends to be less sensitive than other methods to differences in accounting practices between the tested party and comparable companies, e.g., classification of expenses as cost of goods sold or operating expenses.
 Treas.
 Reg. § 1.482-3(c)(3)(iii)(B) and -3(d)(3)(iii)(B).
-In addition, the degree of functional comparability required to obtain a reliable result under the CPM is generally less than that required under the Resale Price or Cost Plus methods.
+In addition, the degree of functional comparability required to obtain a reliable result under the CPM is generally less than that required under the Resale Price or Cost Plus Methods.
 Lesser functional comparability is required because differences in functions performed often are reflected in operating expenses, and thus taxpayers performing different functions may have very different gross profit margins but earn similar levels of operating profit.
 Treas.
 Reg. § 1.482-5(c)(2).

 Table 19 reflects 87 uses of the CPM (with varying PLIs) in Covered Transactions involving tangible or intangible property.
-In some APAs, the CPM was also used concurrently with other methods.
+In some APAs, the CPM was also used concurrently with other methods